zentnerlab/TSRexploreR/github/STANDARD_ANALYSIS.md

 ## TSR Metrics and Shape

 After clustering the TSSs into TSRs, various descriptive and quantative measures were calculated.
-TSSexploreR allows for the deep exploration of TSSs and TSRs relative to these metrics.
+These are: TSR width, log2 + 1 TSR score, shape index, inter-quantile width, peak balance, and peak concentration.

 ### Summary Plots

-Overall summary plots can be generated for most TSR metrics.
-In this example violin plot the log2 + 1 transformed TSR score and width are plotted.
+Summary plots can be generated for most TSR metrics.
+In this example, we generate violin plots of the log2 + 1 transformed TSR score and TSR width.

 ```
 p <- plot_tsr_metric(exp, tsr_metrics = c("score", "width"), log2_transform = TRUE, ncol = 2) +